zebmehring/geneticAlgorithm/README.md

 Ants evolve via a genetic algorithm parameterized by values specified on the command line.
 For information on how to indicate them, simply run `python3 geneticAlgorithm.py [-h|--help]`.

 ### Genetic Algorithm
 My genetic algorithm operates according the following procedure.
-Gor each generation:
+For each generation:
 1. Compute the fitness of each individual in the generation.
 1. Create a new population.
     1. Select a pool of parents using the specified selection strategy.